Grunet/openfeature-for-denodeploy/README.md

 ### Upload the JSON File to KV

-Create a script called `updateKv.ts` as follows
+Create a script called `updateKv.ts` (for use with the Deno CLI) as follows

 ```ts
 import { createKvClient } from "jsr:@grunet/openfeature-for-denodeploy";